N8-CIR-Bede/documentation/software/wanderings/wanderings-in-CUDALand.rst

 One important comment about kernel functions.
 The kernel functions are asynchronous with the CPU.
 It is therefore essential to impose a synchronisation between the
 GPU and CPU via the command ``cudaDeviceSynchronize()`` before results are accessed from the CPU side.

-This example akso exploits another feature of unified memory.
+This example also exploits another feature of unified memory.
 By default, entities are created in the CPU memory and migrated on demand to GPU memory.
 This can be inefficient if we know in advance that the entities are going to be initialised and manipulated on the GPU.
 The command ``cudaMemPrefetchAsync`` can be used to specify that a data area is to created on a particular GPU.